ReactiveBayes/RxInfer.jl/docs/src/contributing/overview.md

 ] test RxInfer
 ```

-In addition tests can be evaluated by running following command in the ReactiveMP root directory:
+In addition tests can be evaluated by running following command in the `RxInfer` root directory:

 ```bash
 make test